 Be prepared to raise your hand high to be considered for new initiatives or special projects.
 Take the opportunity to liaise with colleagues and senior management on a regular basis to ensure your name comes to mind when leading talent is needed for a new project.

 5. Message colleagues

 When you are not in the office everyday, it can be challenging to maintain a rapport with colleagues.
 This is where instant messenger programs can be handy, providing a timely way to stay in the loop with your co-workers.
 Remember, conversations don’t always have to be about work to build rapport.

-By making the effort to maintain your visibility in the workplace it’s possible to forge ahead in your career without compromising the flexibility or benefits of working remotely.
+By making the effort to maintain your visibility in the workplace it’s possible to forge ahead with your career goals without compromising the flexibility or benefits of working remotely.